GeoEcon/2022.08.24-Sanction_Database_Development_Code-/README.md

 Beware, the env changes at every update.
 Either `2022.08.15-Sanction_Database` or `2022.12.7-Russia_Sanctions_Database_Demo`

+## to do

+- clean code
+- add bar charts on hover on top of donuts
+- add dropdown on columns
+- ability to remvoe columns

 ## Project Info

 - using vuejs with `vuetify`.
 First, set up vue and right after, **vuetify**